AzimNahin/SQL-Tableau-Covid-Data-Analysis/README.md

-# 🦠 COVID-19 Global Impact Analysis (SQL + Tableau + Excel)
+# 🦠 COVID-19 Global Impact Analysis Dashboard (SQL Server + Tableau)

-This project analyzes the global spread and impact of COVID-19 using real-world datasets on deaths, cases, and vaccinations.
-The objective was to transform raw data into meaningful insights and create a compelling **Tableau dashboard** to visualize infection rates, mortality distribution, and country-wise trends.
+This project analyzes the global spread, severity, and response to the COVID-19 pandemic by merging and transforming two comprehensive datasets: **COVID deaths** and **vaccinations**.
+All data was cleaned and processed using **SQL Server**, and the final visualization dashboard was created in **Tableau Desktop**.

+The goal was to uncover:
+- Which regions were most impacted?
+- How did infection and death rates evolve over time?
+- What percentage of populations were infected?
+- How did vaccination affect country-level trends?

 ---